Heard the acronym ADU thrown around, and wonder what it means? Or for that matter, what “accessory dwelling unit” means?

 An accessory dwelling unit is a separate living unit on the grounds of a single-family home.
 It must have a separate entrance and its own kitchen (or kitchenette), full bathroom, and living and sleeping space.

-Some homeowners use ADUs to house their in-laws under a conveniently separate roof.
+Some homeowners use ADUs as in-law units to house relatives under a conveniently separate roof.
 That keeps them from stepping on your toes — at least compared to living under the same roof.

-Others rent out ADUs for income to help cover their mortgage payment.
+Others rent out ADUs for additional income to help cover their mortgage payment.
 More on that shortly.

 Types of ADUs

-You can of course build a standalone ADU, such as the classic backyard cottage.
-But that’s not the only option for adding an ADU.
+You can of course build a standalone ADU, such as a carriage house or the classic backyard cottage.
+But a detached unit is far from the only option for adding an ADU.

 Alternatively, you can convert your basement or garage into an ADU.
 That’s easier in some homes than others, depending on whether they already have a separate entrance, how finished they are, and the existing plumbing and electric lines.

 Rather than a garage- or basement conversion ADU, you can also potentially build an above-garage ADU, if you have plenty of vertical space.
-That lets you keep using the garage for storage space and parking, while adding a small apartment above.
+That lets you keep using the garage for storage space and parking, while adding an accessory apartment above.

 As a more expensive option, you can build an addition to your primary house as an attached ADU.
-Also known as a bump-out ADU, it adds to the footprint of your home.
+Also known as a bump-out ADU, it adds to the footprint and livable square footage of your home.

 Instead of letting your deadbeat brother-in-law move in, you could rent out the ADU.
 It’s a form of house hacking, and the rent might even cover your entire mortgage payment.